 FRANK P. MANCUSO, Ph.D.

-Frank earned his Ph.D. degree in Counseling Psychology at Temple University, his M.A. degree in Christian Counseling at Wheaton Graduate School and B.A. degrees in Biblical Studies and Psychology at Azusa Pacific University.
-He holds a New Jersey State professional counselor's license and he is a licensed minister.
+Frank earned the Ph.D. degree in Counseling Psychology at Temple University, M.A. degree in Christian Counseling at Wheaton Graduate School and B.A. degrees in Biblical Studies and Psychology at Azusa Pacific University.
+He holds a New Jersey State Professional Counselor's license and he is a licensed minister.

 Since becoming a Christian in 1973, he has sought to follow Jesus Christ and the Scriptures, personally and professionally.
-Frank has served as a church staff member, Sunday school teacher, deacon and developed a small group ministry in local South Jersey churches.
-He is married to Fran Mancuso, who is also a Christian counselor at CCCRD.
+Frank has served as a church staff member, Sunday school teacher, deacon and is currently involved in the small group ministries of his church.
+He is married to Fran Mancuso, who has served as a Christian counselor at CCCRD.

 MATTHEW J. MILLER, Psy.D.

-Matt has received a Psy.D. in Clinical Psychology from Immaculata University.
+Matt is a NJ licensed psychologist.
+He received a Psy.D. in Clinical Psychology from Immaculata University.
 In addition, he holds a M.A. degree in Human Services Psychology from LaSalle University and a B.A. degree from Franklin and Marshall College.

 Matt has been a Christian counselor since 1997 in both private practice and at community mental health centers.
 He works with children, adolescents and adults through individual, marital, family and group counseling.
 He treats people with problems which include eating, depression, relationships, anger, stress, anxiety and spiritual.
 Matt also presents seminars on Christian life to adolescents and adults and teaches as an adjunct faculty member at Rowan University.